Top-rated Korean monitors at affordable prices.

 If you want to find a good gaming monitor that doesn’t cost a fortune, pay attention to the 27-inch displays with 1440p or higher.
 Such monitors are the next generation of screens and inherited the best features of 21-24-inch 1080 displays.

-If you are lucky enough, you can come across 34-inch ultra-wide Korean monitors or 4K displays, but those have a higher price tag which is justified by immersive gaming adventures.
+If you are lucky enough, you can come across 34-inch monitors or 4K displays, but those have a higher price tag which is justified by immersive gaming adventures.

 The majority of Korean monitors are ultra-wide, which means you can get right in the middle of the action while playing games.
 This is probably the most important criterion for inveterate gamers.

-Another thing that makes such displays popular is their low price.
+Another thing that makes Pixio, LG, and Samsung monitors popular is their low price.
 So if you want to savor action games without going bankrupt you should opt for a Korean gaming monitor.

 The most important characteristics that affect the efficiency of a gaming monitor are the resolution (the number of pixels on the display), refresh rate (how fast the graphics are refreshed), adaptive Sync and pixel response time (how fast a panel can switch between black and white/various shades of gray).